 An Offerors' Conference will be held to afford respondents an opportunity to communicate questions and/or concerns relevant to the RFP.
 Although attendance is not required, all potential respondents are strongly encouraged to attend.
-The conference is scheduled for 3:00 p.m., Wednesday, May 29, 2019 at the SFWIB Headquarters, 7300 Corporate Center Drive (NW 19th Street), 5th Floor, Miami, FL 33126, in Conference Room 2.
+The conference is scheduled for 1:00 p.m., Thursday, March 24, 2022 via zoom.
+A link will be provided to all respondents and posted at www.careersourcesfl.com.